mandober/debrief.math/500-toc/terms/recursion-theory.md

 Computability, as a very young theory, emerged in 1936. when Alonzo Church, Alan Turing and Emil Post each published fundamental papers that characterized the class of computable partial functions.

-Church’s article introduced what is now called *Church–Turing thesis*.
+Church’s article introduced what is now called *Church-Turing thesis*.
 Turing's article introduced what are now *Turing machines*.

 ## 1. The Computability Concept